ActiveCampaign/app-wordpress/README.md

 * Added button to TinyMCE toolbar to more easily choose and embed the form shortcode into the post body.

+### 5.5

+* Added site and event tracking.
+Lots of minor UI updates as well.

 ## Upgrade Notice

 ### 1.1